-- A. Obtain a listing of deposit sites for the fiscal period where deposits for cash/checks/money orders (cash) are prepared and management's representation that the listing is complete.
-Randomly select 5 deposit sites (or all deposit sites if less than 5). - Obtained a listing of deposit sites for the fiscal period, and management provided representation that the listing is complete.
-Selected all deposit sites as there were less than 5. - B. For each deposit site selected, obtain a listing of collection locations and management's representation that the listing is complete.
-Randomly select one collection location for each deposit site (e.g., 5 collection locations for 5 deposit sites), obtain and inspect written policies and procedures relating to employee job duties (if there are no written policies or procedures, then inquire of employees about their job duties) at each collection location, and observe that job duties are properly segregated at each collection location such that - Employees responsible for cash collections do not share cash drawers/registers; Employees responsible for cash collections do not share cash drawers/registers. - ii.
-Each employee responsible for collecting cash is not also responsible for preparing/making bank deposits, unless another employee/official is responsible for reconciling collection documentation (e.g., pre-numbered receipts) to the deposit; - Employees responsible for collecting cash are responsible for preparing/making bank deposits, however another employee is responsible for reconciling collection documentation to the deposit. - iii.
-Each employee responsible for collecting cash is not also responsible for posting collection entries to the general ledger or subsidiary ledgers, unless another employee/official is responsible for reconciling ledger postings to each other and to the deposit; and - Employees responsible for collecting cash are responsible for posting collection entries to the general ledger, however another employee is responsible for reconciling ledger postings to each other and to the deposit. - iv.
-The employee(s) responsible for reconciling cash collections to the general ledger and/or subsidiary ledgers, by revenue source and/or agency fund additions, is (are) not also responsible for collecting cash, unless another employee/official verifies the reconciliation. - Employees responsible for collecting cash are responsible for reconciling cash collections to the general ledger, however another employee verifies the reconciliation.
+A. Obtain a listing of deposit sites for the fiscal period where deposits for cash/checks/money orders (cash) are prepared and management's representation that the listing is complete.
+Randomly select 5 deposit sites (or all deposit sites if less than 5).

+Obtained a listing of deposit sites for the fiscal period, and management provided representation that the listing is complete.
+Selected all deposit sites as there were less than 5.

+- B. For each deposit site selected, obtain a listing of collection locations and management's representation that the listing is complete.
+Randomly select one collection location for each deposit site (e.g., 5 collection locations for 5 deposit sites), obtain and inspect written policies and procedures relating to employee job duties (if there are no written policies or procedures, then inquire of employees about their job duties) at each collection location, and observe that job duties are properly segregated at each collection location such that - i.
+Employees responsible for cash collections do not share cash drawers/registers;

+ii.
+Each employee responsible for collecting cash is not also responsible for preparing/making bank deposits, unless another employee/official is responsible for reconciling collection documentation (e.g., pre-numbered receipts) to the deposit;

+iii.
+Each employee responsible for collecting cash is not also responsible for posting collection entries to the general ledger or subsidiary ledgers, unless another employee/official is responsible for reconciling ledger postings to each other and to the deposit; and iv.
+The employee(s) responsible for reconciling cash collections to the general ledger and/or subsidiary ledgers, by revenue source and/or custodial fund additions, is (are) not also responsible for collecting cash, unless another employee/official verifies the reconciliation.